The future of cosmological likelihood-based inference: accelerated high-dimensional parameter estimation and model comparison: Methodology

 Within the current ML paradigm, models are trained using optimizers that leverage gradients computed by the backpropagation of gradient information through automatic differentiation \citep{Baydin18}.
 Consequently, each operation upon which a model may be built must necessarily be differentiable; that is, rules by which tangent and cotangent vectors propagate under the operators' Jacobian must be defined \citep{Wengert64, Rumelhart86, Baydin18}.

 Modern ML ecosystems, such as \texttt{JAX} and \texttt{PyTorch}, are constructed with this in mind, requiring that each primitive operation within their libraries is coupled with associated gradient rules.
 In this way, using the chain rule one can construct more complex operations, which are automatically differentiable \citep{Bartholomew00, Margossian19}.
 By automatic differentiation gradients can then be computed efficiently and accurately for complex operations, replacing numerical approximations of the derivatives, which are typically slow and unstable.
 Primarily due to its relative maturity, \texttt{PyTorch} provides a larger bank of primitive operations.
-However, \texttt{JAX} provides a more flexible ecosystem that is functional in nature \citep{wadler1992essence} and thus well suited to the implementation of general physical models.
-In \texttt{JAX} complex operations may more easily be expressed, making it the natural ecosystem for the integration of differentiable programming in, e.g. cosmological models \citep{Campagne23}, cosmological simulations \citep{Li24} or underlying mathematical methods, such as spherical harmonic transforms \citep{Price24}.
+However, \texttt{JAX} provides a more flexible ecosystem that is functional in nature \citep{wadler1992essence}, avoiding boilerplate code that can arise in other ML-oriented frameworks, and being an efficient replacement for \texttt{NumPy} \citep{numpy}; it is thus well suited to the implementation of general physical models.
+In \texttt{JAX} complex operations may more easily be expressed, making it a natural ecosystem for the integration of differentiable programming in e.g. cosmological models \citep{Campagne23}, cosmological simulations \citep{Li24} or underlying mathematical methods, such as spherical harmonic transforms \citep{Price24}.

 Recently, probabilistic programming languages (PPLs) have been constructed leveraging these differentiable programming ecosystems.
-Through PPLs, statistical operations such as sampling and conditioning can be expressed using a familiar and intuitive \texttt{Python} syntax, whilst also inheriting the differentiability of the underlying ecosystems upon which they are constructed.
-For instance, PPLs allows one to easily formulate Bayesian hierarchical models, which are widely used in cosmology \citep[see e.g.][]{Mandel11, Shariff16, Alsing16, Alsing17, Hinton19, Porqueres21, Mandel22, Porqueres23, Loureiro23, Sellentin23}.
+Through PPLs, statistical operations such as sampling and conditioning can be expressed as one-line statements, whilst also inheriting the differentiability of the underlying ecosystems upon which they are constructed.
+For instance, PPLs allows one to easily formulate Bayesian hierarchical models, which are widely used in cosmology \citep[see e.g.][]{Mandel11, Shariff16, Alsing16, Alsing17, Hinton19, Porqueres21, Mandel22, Porqueres23, Loureiro23, Sellentin23, Kostic23, Nguyen24}.